peteflorence/simple_img_gallery/README.md

 ## Instructions

-	python generate_gallery.py sample_images
+	python generate_gallery.py ./sample_images

-Alternatively, instead of `sample_images`, pass a full path to a directory of images of your choice.
+Alternatively, instead of `sample_images`, pass a full path to a directory of images of your choice:

+	python generate_gallery.py /path/to/image_directory

+The script will create an `index.html` in that directory, and view it with Firefox.

 Note: